-This week, will your baby finally make her appearance!?
-Find out what to expect once you get to 41 weeks’ pregnant.
+At forty-one weeks pregnant, will your baby finally make her appearance!?
+Find out what your baby and body are doing at 41 weeks pregnant.

 How big is my baby at 41 weeks?

 Your baby will now weigh up to nine pounds and be between 19 and 22 inches from top to toe.
 Although they are loving life inside your womb, she can’t stay in there forever.
 Don’t fret, you’ll soon be a mum and get to meet the little person who’s been growing inside you for nine (nearly ten!) months.
 Also, keep in mind that many babies aren’t actually overdue at all: there was just a miscalculation with predicting the due date.

 Still no joy?
 Don’t worry, babies rarely arrive on their due date and can be up to two weeks late.
 In the week or two before your baby is due, they will start shedding the greasy, white substance, which has been protecting their skin, called vernix.
 This turns the amniotic fluid, which was once clear, pale and milky.

 Overdue babies can be slightly larger than other babies as they’ve had longer to grow and their skull bones have had longer to fuse together.
 Both these things mean you have a slightly higher chance of having an assisted delivery with forceps or ventouse.

 For safety reasons, your doctor or midwife will soon discuss inducing labour with you if your baby isn’t born in the next few days.
 Most doctors won’t allow mothers to wait more than two weeks past their due date to give birth, as it puts both mother and baby at risk of complications, such as a prolonged or stalled labour, injury during vaginal delivery or stillbirth.